 Crushers that use the forces of attrition provide a high reduction ratio.
 They are best suited for friable, less abrasive materials.

 Why McLanahan Crushing Equipment

 McLanahan crushing equipment accepts feeds of large material and reduces the material to the desired product size.
 Because each crusher type has a limited reduction capability, sometimes several stages of crushing are needed to achieve the desired final product size.
 Primary crushers are important for kicking off production and initial product sizing for further processing.
 They receive the material directly from the blasting, drilling or dredging process.
-Secondary and tertiary crushers are utilised for additional refinement of the material.
+Secondary and tertiary crushers are utilized for additional refinement of the material.

 Employing one or more of these basic reduction principles, McLanahan crushers achieve the desired product size and shape at maximum volume and with minimum power consumption and wear on the machine.

-With any crushing application, the goal is to produce the required product sizes at the lowest cost per ton while maximising the throughput.
+With any crushing application, the goal is to produce the required product sizes at the lowest cost per ton while maximizing the throughput.
 McLanahan’s crushing solutions allow producers to yield the sizes they need while operating their equipment at maximum design capacity.

 Crushers that employ the forces of compression squeeze material between two surfaces, one stationary and one mobile, in order to achieve reduction.
 As feed material advances downward through the chamber, it is crushed between the moving piece of steel and the stationary plate.
 Only material that has reached the desired size passes on to the next stage in the process; whereas the larger material remains subjected to repeated pressure in the chamber until it, too, reaches the desired size.
 Gradation is controlled by adjusting the spacing between the stationary plate and the moving plate at their closest point.